 Figure 2: Emissions totals derived for different regions within the US.
 See map to see how those regions are specified.

 Figure 3: Regional per capita emissions for each region.
-Values are derived from the annual regional totals in Figure 2 after dividing by the population in each region for each year (source: U.S. Census tabulated spreadsheet on GitHub).
+Values are derived from the annual regional totals (combined method) in Figure 2 after dividing by the population in each region for each year (source: U.S. Census data downloaded from FRED).